What are Asset Protection Trusts and why do I need to be wary of these?

 We understand that Steven Long, 56, of Onehouse, Stowmarket, was charged with three counts of fraud by abuse of position, contrary to section 1-4 of the Fraud Act 2006 and Ray Simpson, 72, of Miranda Do Corvo, Portugal, was charged with one count of the same offence.

-Steven Long appeared before Westminster Magistrates’ Court on 8 November where he was charged with three counts of fraud.
+Steven Long appeared before Westminster Magistrates’ Court on 8 November 2023 where he was charged with three counts of fraud.
 He did not enter a plea for any of these charges and his case was transferred to the Crown Court.
-He is due to appear in Southwark Crown Court on 6 December.
+He was due to appear in Southwark Crown Court on 6 December 2023.

 What should you do now?